-Rep. Delaney to donate pay during shutdown
+Members of Congress to donate pay during shutdown

 Delaney is the first Democrat to announce his candidacy for the 2020 presidential race.
 He has been traveling to early primary states including Iowa and New Hampshire in recent months to gain name recognition and promote his platform.

 Delaney makes the base salary for members of Congress, which is $174,000 a year.
 However, he is the fourth richest member of Congress, according to the Center for Responsive Politics.
-His net worth at the end of 2015 was reported to be $232,816,089.
+His net worth at the end of 2015 was reported to be nearly $233 million.

+Republican Reps.
+Rick Allen of Georgia and Mia Love of Utah followed in Delaney's footsteps later on Saturday, both tweeting out messages saying they could not in good conscience accept pay during the shutdown.
+Their tweets were accompanied by photographs of letters each of them sent to the chief administrative officer of Congress asking that their pay be withheld for the duration of the shutdown.

+Allen also said in a tweet that he plans to donate the withheld pay.